 The gift of one body is a gift to all patients touched by each of the many students who learn from that one "silent teacher."
 It is a gift of infinite value.
 We are so grateful for your interest in making such a generous gift.
 Please review this packet and call with any questions you have.
 These documents help prepare you and your loved ones.
-Please read the Overview and Process carefully and see the accompanying forms to fill.
-Keep these forms in a safe place and let your loved ones know where they are.
-We will assist your loved ones with compassion and care, and walk them through the process, when the time comes.
+Please read the Overview and Process carefully and see the accompanying forms.
+Do not send these documents back to us; keep them where your loved ones can find them.
+When the time comes, we will assist your loved ones with compassion and care, and walk them through the process.